Pinball Map FAQ

 How do I get listed as an operator?

-I am an operator, and people are leaving annoying comments on my machines.
+I'm operator or business owner, and people are leaving comments that I don't like on my machines.
 Can you make them stop, or disable comments on my machines?

 • A comment about a machine issue is not going to hurt your business in the short term.
 Pinball Map often gets blamed for "making" operators rush across town to fix and issue and write a comment saying the issue is fixed.